Educational Psychology BSc (Hons)

 What you'll study

 You’ll study four major areas of psychology (social, developmental, biological and cognitive) to develop critical awareness and improve your interpersonal skills.
 We’ll introduce you to research methods where you’ll use your findings to better understand human behaviour.
-A work placement at the end of Year 2 of your educational psychology degree will give you practical experience in a school setting or in other educational settings.
+The opportunity to do a work placement at the end of Year 2 of your BSc (Hons) Psychology with Educational Psychology degree will give you practical experience in a school setting or in other educational settings.

 Use research to explore specific areas of educational psychology for your dissertation.
 You’ll consider how to apply your knowledge of educational psychology in practice to prepare you for future employment or further study.
 We’ll give you a range of optional modules in your final year, where you can really focus in on educational development.
 Learn how autism, dyslexia and ADHD impact behaviour and learning.
 Or explore how you can use theories of motivation to help you be a successful student.